pcabreracamara/QTrigdoppler/README.md

       Icom 9700: rigctld.exe -m 3081 -r COMx -s 115200 -T 127.0.0.1
       Icom 705: rigctld.exe -m 3085 -r COMx -c 0xA4 -s 57600 -T 127.0.0.1
       Yaesu 818: rigctld.exe -m 1041 -r COMx -T 127.0.0.1

+      For operation with two radios, it is necessary to execute a rigctld command for each radio.
+For the second radio we must specify a second port, otherwise the program will not be able to communicate correctly.
+In the configuration the Full Duplex operation must be enabled and we must confirm the port we have used, by default we have configured 5434 for the second radio, but you can modify it for the one you like.
+      For example, the second Yaesu 818 process will looks like: rigctld.exe -m 1041 -r COMx -t 5434 -T 127.0.0.1

     2) Check *config.ini* file and review all parameters, but really those are very important to review:
         QTH coordinates: latitude, longitude and altitude